Followers

 Gloucester

-Neptune works both ways - he rarely takes sides.
-The Battle of Gloucester provides an example.
+Neptune works both ways—he rarely takes sides.
+The Battle of Gloucester serves as an example.
 It was a skirmish fought early in the American Revolutionary War (August 8 or 9, 1775) at Gloucester, Massachusetts.
-Royal Navy Captain John Linzee, commanding sloop-of-war HMS Falcon, spotted two schooners returning from the West Indies.
-After capturing one schooner, Linzee chased the second (American) into Gloucester Harbor, where it grounded.
-Linzee sent sailors out to seize the prize.
-However, the townspeople called out their militia, who captured the British seamen sent to seize the grounded vessel.
-The militia recovered the ship as well.
-Local knowledge of the waters around Boston provided an invaluable edge to the New Englanders who faced off against the powerful land and naval forces throughout that seminal year.
+Royal Navy Captain John Linzee, commanding the sloop-of-war HMS Falcon, spotted two schooners returning from the West Indies.
+After capturing one schooner, Linzee chased the second (American) into Gloucester Harbor, where it ran aground.
+Linzee sent sailors to seize the prize.
+However, the townspeople called out their militia, who captured the British seamen sent to take the grounded vessel.
+The militia also recovered the ship.
+Local knowledge of the waters around Boston provided an invaluable advantage to the New Englanders who faced off against the powerful land and naval forces throughout that pivotal year.

 Massachusetts coastline

-Separate from this incident, Gloucester is famous for providing the name of the legendary regiment of Marblehead sailors, whose knowledge and skill in navigating coasts and riverways played a pivotal role in rescuing the Continental Army from destruction and enabling Washington's Christmas night Delaware crossing that led to a stunning blow for freedom at Trenton.
+Aside from this incident, Gloucester is renowned for being the home of the legendary regiment of Marblehead sailors, whose expertise and skill in navigating coastlines and riverways played a crucial role in rescuing the Continental Army from destruction and enabling Washington's Christmas night crossing of the Delaware River, which led to a stunning blow for freedom at Trenton.

 HMS Somerset vs Neptune

-The HMS Somerset, began its service in the American Revolution by shelling Charlestown in 1775.
-Somerset had great success working in estuary, bays, and rivers.
-It was the flagship headquarters at Bunker (Breed's) Hill.
+The HMS Somerset began its service in the American Revolution by shelling Charlestown in 1775.
+The Somerset had great success operating in estuaries, bays, and rivers.
+It served as the flagship headquarters at Bunker (Breed's) Hill.

-Knowledge of waterways was critical even for large ships of war
+Knowledge of waterways was critical for large ships of war

-Somerset was involved in another brief but important incident during the war, the Battle of Chelsea Creek.
-On the night of 27 May 1775, the armed schooner, HMS Diana ran aground in Chelsea Creek while attempting to keep Americans from driving British livestock from Noddle's Island in Boston Harbor.
+The Somerset was involved in another brief but important incident during the war, the Battle of Chelsea Creek.
+On the night of May 27, 1775, the armed schooner HMS Diana ran aground in Chelsea Creek while attempting to prevent Americans from driving British livestock off Noddle's Island in Boston Harbor.
 The American rebels set fire to the ship.
-HMS Somerset's tender, Britannia was able to rescue Diana's crew.
+HMS Somerset's tender, Britannia, was able to rescue the crew of the Diana.
 Later, it took part in the ferocious river fighting at Fort Mifflin near Philadelphia.

 HMS Somerset